Lab Leak: Could Smallpox Come Back?

 The lawyer for the Health and Safety Agency calls an expert witness too, but it seems that he hasn't researched his experts' views.

-When asked about the investigator's theory that Janet had got the virus through the service duct, the expert says he thinks thinks it's highly implausible.
+When asked about the investigator's theory that Janet had got the virus through the service duct, the expert says he thinks it's highly implausible.

+The lawyer's taken aback.
 His own witness has just dismissed the central plank of his case.

 But if we discount the duct hypothesis, the lawyer asks, with what does that leave us?

-The expert replies, it leaves you with a puzzle.
+It leaves you with a puzzle.

 Say the words lab leak now, of course, and the city that springs to mind isn't Birmingham, it's Wuhan.

 A novel coronavirus pandemic just happens to start in a city which has a lab that does research on novel coronaviruses.
+Quite a coincidence.

 Was COVID a lab leak?